-Fresh sweet corn, zucchini and edamame – Summer’s dinner salad.
+Fresh sweet corn, zucchini, and edamame – Summer’s dinner salad.
+Tossed with a sweet herby dressing

 This is it.
 This Sweet Corn and Zucchini salad – this is your game plan for when it is just too hot to cook.
 Sweet Corn, fresh zucchini and cherry tomatoes tossed in a herby and sweet, honey-lime dressing.
 I just love sweet corn in salad this time of year.
 It speaks summer to me.